Dating and Communication

 - Three Essays on Finding a Domme by Ms Margo.
 While Mr. Wiseman's advice is targeted toward female submissives, Ms. Margo's is aimed toward the male submissive.
 Despite the difference in perspective both documents are informative to parties of either sex.

-- How To Court a Dominant Woman by Laura Goodwin (from the Laura Goodwin site.)
+- How To Court a Dominant Woman by Laura Goodwin

 - I'd also recommend reading at least one of the books in the "Books for Beginners" section of the Books and Magazine page.
 Learning the Ropes and S&M 101 in particular have a good sections about meeting and negotiating safely.